BlueBrain/eFEL/docs/source/eFeatures.rst

 The first spike is ignored by default.
 This can be changed by setting ignore_first_ISI to 0.

+The burst detection can be fine-tuned by changing the setting strict_burst_factor.
+Defalt value is 2.0.

 - **Required features**: burst_begin_indices, burst_end_indices, peak_time
 - **Units**: Hz
 - **Pseudocode**: ::